SAP/node-rfc/doc/troubleshooting.md

 ## Remote ABAP debugging

-Remote ABAP debugging can be very helpful in troubleshooting NodeJS/ABAP integration issues.
+Remote ABAP debugging can be very helpful in troubleshooting Node.js/ABAP integration issues.
 SAPGUI access to ABAP system is reguired.

-- Start the SE37 transaction and set the so called "external breakpoint" in ABAP source code, for ABAP user, used in NodeJS application.
+- Start the SE37 transaction and set the so called "external breakpoint" in ABAP source code, for ABAP user, used in Node.js application.

     ![debug](assets/debug1.png)